syrsly/sqlboon/README.md

 Current state
 =======
-Version: 0.0.5 (non-functional)
+Version: 0.0.7 (non-functional)
 Maintainer: Josh Maines

-Project is new and meant to show my ability to understand design patterns and security concepts.
-It is far from functional but will progress quickly on my days off from work.
-I want this project to be useful for everyone, so make sure you post a feature request if what you want is not already listed.
-I would also love to hear about any similar projects out there.
-If you like my work, please consider donating to my GitTip fund at http://www.gittip.com/joshm or consider hiring me for a project.
+Project is non-profit but unsupported.
+If you require support for SQLBoon, you may acquire my freelance IT services at my current hourly rate by using my site's contact form at http://www.tapskill.com/contact